(888) 552-6760 SCHEDULE AN APPOINTMENT

 Targeted therapy: These drugs are designed to be more precise than chemotherapy, by targeting certain features unique to specific cancer cells or that influence their behavior.
 Targeted therapy may be used alone or with chemotherapy to make it work better.

 Radiation therapy: This treatment is typically used to relieve or help prevent colon cancer symptoms, such as pain.
-Radiation therapy may also be used to treat colon cancer that spread to the lungs or bone.
+Radiation therapy may also be used to treat colon cancer that spreads to the lungs or bone.

 Surgery and chemotherapy are the most common options for treating recurrent colon cancer.
 If the cancer is local, meaning it’s limited to the area around the original tumor, doctors may recommend chemotherapy to make the tumor smaller before removing it surgically.
 Chemotherapy may also be used again after surgery to kill remaining cancer cells.